What Causes a Smelly Scalp?

-Sure, this runs counter to the advice to not suds-up daily, but when hair is super fine or your scalp’s skin is overly-oily, shampooing every one to two days will help keep your sebum levels in check.
+When hair is super fine or your scalp’s skin is overly oily, shampooing every 1 to 2 days will help keep your sebum levels in check.
 And even with thick, coarse stands that can handle the hiatus, remember that greasy hair holds onto dirt, sweat and debris.

-Just like not shampooing enough can be problematic, so can washing too much with the wrong products.
-Regular use of shampoos with heavy detergent loads will lead to over-stripping of strands.
+Just like not shampooing enough can be problematic, so is washing too much with the wrong products.
+Regular use of shampoos with heavy detergents will lead to over-stripping of strands.
 And while squeaky-clean hair may be the goal, ironically, the scalp compensates by amping up oil production.

-Be sure to use a sulfate-free shampoo.
-All Prose formulas are sulfate-free which means they avoid harsh chemical cleansing agents called surfactants.
-Surfactants are listed on labels as sodium lauryl sulfate and sodium laureth sulfate.
-These are known as surfactants, and while they give cleansers their dense lather, they can be particularly sensitizing to scalps and drying to strands.
+Be sure to use a sulfate-free shampoo that doesn’t include sodium lauryl sulfate or sodium laureth sulfate.
+These are known as surfactants, and while they produce a dense lather, they can be particularly problematic for scalps and drying to strands.
 All Prose formulas are sulfate-free.

 Hormonal imbalances and stress